 In airSlate, all Bots are divided into the following categories:

 Let’s say you need a contract approved and signed by a few separate parties (a sales representative, customer, manager, etc.).
 Assigning specific access levels for each role and distributing them to each party is a hassle.
-That’s why using Bot automation will save you hours, if not days.
+That’s why using automated bots will save you hours, if not days.

 Start with creating an automated Flow by adding a contract template and connecting your CRM system’s account (for example, Salesforce).
 Next, create roles and configure access settings for everyone involved.
 The sales representative, the client, and the manager can now fill out their necessary fields and leave comments.

-Then, set the Pre-fill Bot to automatically fill the document with your Salesforce data — allowing the Flow participants to skip having to fill in the same information over and over again.
-A Notification Bot can also be set to notify the Flow participants of any fields being completed.
-What’s more, another Bot can be activated to automatically update Salesforce record(s) with the filled in data.
+Then, set the Pre-fill from Salesforce Record Bot to automatically fill the document with your Salesforce data — allowing the Flow participants to skip having to fill in the same information over and over again.
+The Email upon Slate completion Bot can also be set to notify the Flow participants of any fields being completed.
+What’s more, the Update Salesforce Record Bot can be activated to automatically update Salesforce record(s) with the filled in data.

 Processing hardware/software purchase requests are a common routine for most companies — a request is created by an employee and passed to a manager for approval.
 A payment form is also added to confirm payment.
 It may take a while before the employee finally receives their equipment.
 Afterall, the request has to go through review and approval by their manager, the IT and Accounting departments.